ExplicITConsulting/ExplicITConsulting.github.io/open-source/export-recipientpermissions.md

   </div>
   <div class="column">
     <h2>Welcome!</h2>
-    <p>Export-RecipientPermissions is the open source tool of choice to document, filter and compare Exchange permissions.
+    <p>Export-RecipientPermissions is the open-source tool of choice to document, filter and compare Exchange permissions.
 Read on to learn what ExplicIT offers on top.</p>
   </div>
 </div>